sifuHK/rasc/README.md

-##  Please refer to version-specific documents,tutorials and samples.
+##  Please refer to version-specific Documents,Tutorials and Samples.